fog/fog-softlayer/examples/compute.md

      }
    ```

-1. Provision a BMC Instance without a flavor
+1. Provision a Bare Metal Instance without a flavor

    ```ruby
    opts = {